GoogleChromeLabs/puppy-content/templates/method.md

 ### Parameters

 // Replace this section with 'None.' if this method has no arguments.
+Use a
+// consistent grammatical structure throughout.
+Noun phrases (ex: "A boolean that
+// indicates...") and sentences starting with verbs are prefered.
+This is not a
+// school essay.
+Sentence fragments are the correct approach for definitions.

 <dl>
   // Repeat for each parameter
   <dt><em>Parameter</em></dt>
   <dd>Definition</dd>
-  // Example:
-  // Notice that a complete sentence is not use here.
   <dt><em>Name</em></dt>
   <dd>A string identifying the item to be added.</dd>
 </dl>